 To shop in recreational stores, medical patients must be 18 years old.
 If the patient is younger than 18, they must be accompanied by a personal caregiver over the age of 21, with a patient registration card.

-Benefits & Privileges of the Card
+Benefits & Privileges of a Massachusetts Medical Marijuana Card

 As a card-carrying medical patient, there are a few privileges that you’re granted that recreational customers cannot get.
 Card holders get different product offerings, tax exemptions, accessibility to select dispensaries, and the ability to apply for a hardship cultivation license.
 Plus, many states like Hawaii, Oklahoma, and Nevada have reciprocity programs that allow patients with valid medical cards in their home state to purchase and possess medicine while visiting.
 Medical patients have a different selection of products than recreational customers as each dispensary must manufacture and produce their own private label brands of cannabis per state law.
 Additionally, medical cannabis is exempt from the 10.75% marijuana excise tax that adult-use consumers must pay.